Does sweet potato help with low libido during perimenopause?

 Anti-inflammatory effects and stress reduction

 Chronic inflammation activates the HPA (hypothalamic-pituitary-adrenal) axis, shifting the body's hormonal resources toward stress management and away from reproductive function.
 Beta-carotene and anthocyanins in sweet potato contribute to reducing the inflammatory load that keeps the body in a stress-dominant state.
 Less background inflammation means less competition with the hormonal and neurochemical conditions that support sexual interest.
+This is an indirect effect, but it contributes to the overall hormonal environment.

 Broad dietary context